-Build relationships with their faculty and university employees.
+- Build relationships with their faculty and university employees.

 Being curious about how our community modeled to the national standards we decided to take a look and see how we compared....I am happy to say that we faired very well as evidenced by an analysis of how housing residents at Stanislaus State compared to non-residents.

-- Housing residents who live on campus as freshman have a 12% faster 4-year time to degree than students who didn't live on campus.
-They have a 7% faster 5-year graduation rate.
+- Housing residents who live on campus as a first year student have a faster 4-year time to degree than students who didn't live on campus.

 This information helped confirm what we in housing already prided ourselves on, namely that our residents are more successful because of their residential experience, both personally and academically.
 Having learned this we are even more committed to providing them with the best living community we can.